 They say lightning doesn't strike in the same place twice, but Ray-Ban proved that theory wrong.
 Having already scored a hit with the Aviator, Ray-Ban also delivered the Wayfarer.
 Developments in plastic moulding technology meant that Ray-Ban could move away from metal frames and offer a more modern shape of frame.
 Wayfarers have a square-like appearance with rounder edges that evoke a more casual appearance.

 A must-have among trendy festival-goers, round sunglasses were first popularised by the most famous member of The Beatles, John Lennon.
 Thin round frames create a vintage vibe while thicker, rounder frames are a little more retro, but brands are constantly revisiting this style with modern and chic alternatives.

 Cat-eye sunglasses perfectly embody the playfulness and sophistication of the '50s.
-Compatible with all face shapes, they range from daring and bold to gentle and graceful.
+Compatible with most face shapes, they range from daring and bold to gentle and graceful.
 Cat eyes are identifiable by the upper, outer curve of the frame, which flicks outwards like a cat's eye, hence the name.

 While they may not get as much attention as some of the other shapes, they are still a great choice of frame, especially if you prefer to wear brighter colours.

 Also known as shield sunglasses, wrap sunglasses are considered great for sports.
 The functionality and ergonomic design of these frames are ideal for active lifestyles.

 They are called wrap sunglasses as the frame wraps around your head, providing peripheral coverage and allowing a wider field of vision.
 These types of sunglasses are the most popular among athletes and those who enjoy playing sports.